open-telemetry/opentelemetry-specification/specification/logs/overview.md

 These are greenfield developments.
 OpenTelemetry provides recommendations and best practices about how to emit logs (along with traces and metrics) from these applications.
-For applicable languages and frameworks the auto-instrumentation will still be the easiest way to emit context-enriched logs.
+For applicable languages and frameworks the auto-instrumentation or simple configuration of a logging library to use an OpenTelemetry appender or extension will still be the easiest way to emit context-enriched logs.
 As already described earlier we provide extensions to some popular logging libraries languages to support the manual instrumentation cases.
-The extensions will support the inclusion of the request context in the logs and allow sending logs directly to the backend or to the Collector in OTLP format, bypassing the need to have the logs represented as text files.
+The extensions will support the inclusion of the request context in the logs and allow to send logs using OTLP protocol to the backend or to the Collector, bypassing the need to have the logs represented as text files.
 Emitted logs are automatically augmented by application-specific resource context (e.g. process id, programming language, logging library name and version, etc).
 Full correlation across all context dimensions will be available for these logs.

-As noted earlier OpenTelemetry does not define a new logging API or create new user-facing logging libraries.
-Our goal is to enhance existing popular logging libraries as needed.
+As noted earlier OpenTelemetry does not currently define a new logging API or create new user-facing logging libraries.
+Our initial goal is to enhance existing popular logging libraries as needed.
 This is how a typical new application uses OpenTelemetry API, SDK and the existing log libraries:

 ![Application, API, SDK Diagram](img/application-api-sdk.png)

-## Events in Spans

-OpenTelemetry allows storing events in a span.
-From a data modeling perspective these events are a subset of the OpenTelemetry log data model.
-They are carried inside span data and can be recorded only if there is an associated span.
-This is one of the specialized use cases for logs and events that are called Embedded Logs.
-As opposed to this the traditional logs and events are not associated with any span and are called Standalone Logs.

 ## OpenTelemetry Collector